Zeulni/wellbeing-audio-analysis/README.md

     depending on your Python installation.

 Notes:
+- Should you face errors indicating a problem with multiprocessing, then set "MULTIPROCESSING" to "False" in the Config file
 - When running the script for the first time, all required machine learning models will be downloaded automatically
 - Running the script on a GPU can accelerate the runtime by a factor of 4x-8x (the script recognizes automatically if a CUDA device is available)